joshfraser/PHP-Name-Parser/README.md

 Check examples.php for the test suite and examples of how various name formats are parsed.

-**To-do**
+**Possible improvements**

 * Handle the "Lname, Fname" format
-* Support non-English names (handle unicode characters & better understand global naming rules)
+* Separate the parsing of the name from the normalization & capitalization & make those optional
-* Separate the parsing of the name from the normalization & capitalization & make those optional.
+* Seperate the dictionaries from the code to make it easier to do localization
 * Add common name libraries to allow for things like gender detection

 **Same logic, different languages**